 One of the most important things we do to sustain life is eating.
 Food gives us life, contributes to good health, satisfies our hunger, and stimulates our senses as we gather around with family and friends.

 When people suffer from certain diseases – Alzheimer’s or other types of dementia, for instance – many things begin to change that can impact their appetite.
-Appetites decrease overall as a normal part of aging.
-Some may find foods don’t taste or smell as good as they once did, making it less appealing than before.
+Appetites decrease overall as a normal part of ageing.
+Some may find foods don’t taste or smell as good as they once did, making them less appealing than before.
 Some have difficulty chewing or swallowing.
 Medicines can also affect appetites, making one feel fuller than they really are.
 And with a disease like dementia that impacts the brain, it can also impact any part of the body that controls the seeing, thinking or moving process.
-If seeing the food, preparing it to ones liking, or even scooping it up becomes a problem, it takes the pleasure out of eating.
+If seeing the food, preparing it to one liking, or even scooping it up becomes a problem, it takes the pleasure out of eating.

-As a caregiver, its important to not judge the situation, but rather understand the meaning behind what’s happening.
+As a caregiver, it’s important to not judge the situation but rather understand the meaning behind what’s happening.
 Eating related challenges can result from:

 - Cognitive issues – remembering when to eat, how to eat, or how to express one’s desires can make it less appealing

 - Behavioural issues – depression and having difficulty sitting can make mealtimes a challenge

 - Physical problems – tremors, vision impairment, gum disease, swallowing problems

 - Environmental issues – poor lighting, uncomfortable room temperature, loud noises

 - Menu issues – too many foods at one time, foods that don’t meet an individual’s personal taste, wrong textures, poor presentation

 - Chronic diseases – different diseases present unique challenges, such as intestinal issues or decreased appetite